-- 9. To create a project, select New... from the Project menu. - 10.
-To create a class, click the New Class button and specify the class name. - 11.
-To create an arrow, click the arrow button and drag the arrow in the diagram, or just write the source code in the editor. - 12.
-To remove a class or an arrow, select the remove function from its popup.
+- 10. To create a project, select New... from the Project menu. - 11.
+To create a class, click the New Class button and specify the class name. - 12.
+To create an inheritance arrow, click the arrow button and drag the arrow in the diagram, or just write the source code in the editor; "uses" dependency arrows are generated from the source code. - 13.
+To remove a class or an inheritance arrow, select the remove function from its popup.